Biography of Leonard Bradley Sage of Fillmore County

 Pioneer Stories of the Pioneers of Fillmore and adjoining Counties title page

-L. T. Mead of Fillmore County
+Mrs. M. L. Roper of Fillmore County

 Pioneer Stories of the Pioneers of Fillmore and adjoining Counties title page